 - building rest breaks into activities

-- being ready with a few fun but low-key activities like Lego or a puzzle, which your child can do if he starts to get overexcited.
+- being ready with some fun but low-key activities like Lego or puzzles, which your child can do if they start to get overexcited.

 And you can stop your child from getting too tired by: